Digitex Futures (DGTX) 24 Hour Volume Hits $2.53 Million

 According to CryptoCompare, “Based in Seychelles, Digitex Futures is a Commission-Free cryptocurrency Futures Trading.
 It allows its users (traders) to trade prices of cryptocurrencies (speculate) instead of effectively purchase them.
 In other words, users are able to stake a guess for the price direction (up or down) of a supported cryptocurrency, earning an income if the guess was right.
 At Digital Futures, stakes to make a guess or the income earnings for the correct speculation are paid with the DGTX token.
 The DGTX token is an Ethereum-based (ERC-20) cryptocurrency.
 It is the Digital Futures native currency and needed in all actions related to account balances as well as in trading profits and losses. “

-Digitex Futures can be bought or sold on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
-It is usually not presently possible to buy alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to acquire Digitex Futures should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex Futures using one of the exchanges listed above.
+Digitex Futures can be purchased on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
+Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “DGTXUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );